Healthy Breakfast: Did You Know?

 - Skipping breakfast frequently has also been connected to depression and perceived stress.

-- Journal of the American Dietetic Association found that academic performance, problem solving skills, and mood are all affected by breakfast consumption
+- Journal of the American Dietetic Association found that academic performance, problem solving skills, and mood are all affected by a healthy breakfast.

 The Pauper, The King and The Maestro.